 |Introduction to Research Methods|

 |Transfer three (3) credit hours of 100 level or above Statistics course or select one from below:||3|

 |Transfer three (3) upper level credit hour Government course or take a three 3 credit hour upper level Government course.||3|

 |Transfer three (3) credit hours upper level Ethics course or take:||3|

 |Transfer three (3) credit hour upper level Humanities or Literature course or take an upper level Humanities or Literature course||3|

 |Transfer three (3) credit hour upper level Communications or English course or select an upper level COMD or ENGL course||3|

 |Total Core Requirements||30|

-The Military Science minor is available exclusively to BSIS students.
-BSIS students must select one minor field of study.
+The Military Studies minor is available exclusively to BSIS students.
+BSIS students must select two or three minor fields of study.
 Required credits in each minor vary, depending on the minor(s) chosen.
 Examples of minors and required credits are shown below but can change.
 Please consult the Worldwide Minor Courses of Study page for up to date list.
-Courses taken in minors cannot duplicate (double-counted for) requirements in other areas.
+Courses taken in minors cannot duplicate (be double-counted for) requirements in other areas.